hagenuck1/home-assistant.io/source/_integrations/enigma2.markdown

     type: string
     default: empty
   source_bouquet:
     description: Provide a specific bouquet reference for the bouquet you would like to see loaded into the media player "Sources" interface.
+This is not the name of the bouquet, see the hint at the end.
     required: false
     type: string
     default: empty